Sdniss/BICAMSZ/README.md

 ## Set up the environment + run the main script

-For all steps below, please open a terminal window and navigate to the local repository to which you pulled the remote GitHub repo.
+### Clone the repository to your local computer

+Please open a terminal window in a folder that will subsequently contain the GitHub repo after running following command: `git clone https://github.com/Sdniss/BICAMS_normalization`.
+Subsequently, type `cd BICAMS_normalization` to enter that folder in the terminal.

 ### Environment set-up:

 To be able to run the eventual script, we first have to set up the environment containing the correct dependencies that the code relies on.
 By running `python setup_environment.py`, a virtual environment called `BICAMS_app_venv` is created within your local repository and subsequently enriched with the dependencies that are listed in `dependencies.txt`.

-### Run the main script
+### Preparation and running the main script

 To perform the calculations for z-scores and impairment per domain, complete the following steps: